georust/rinex/README.md

 * [`sinex`](sinex/) files parser, core library

-* [`rinex-cli`](rinex-cli/) is a command line application that intends to expose all the core libraries capacities to the end user, in an easy to use and efficient fashion.
+* [`rinex-cli`](rinex-cli/) is a command line application that intends to expose all the core libraries capacities to the end user, in an easy-to-use and efficient fashion.
 It can be used to analyze files or perform operations like `teqc`.
 See the **CLI** table down below for more information.